yasirbhutta/yasirbhutta.github.io/matlab/docs/functions.md

 - **% Function body:** This is the main part of your function, where you write the code that performs the desired task.
 You can use any MATLAB commands and functions within the function body.
 - **end:** This marks the end of your function definition.

+> **Important:**
+>
-**Important:** This declaration statement must be the first executable line of the function.
+> - This declaration statement must be the first executable line of the function.
 Valid function names begin with an alphabetic character, and can contain letters, numbers, or underscores.
+> - While it's not strictly required, matching the function name and file name in MATLAB is a commonly followed and recommended practice for function files (m-files containing only function definitions).

 **Example #1:** Addition Function